embeddedkafka/embedded-kafka-schema-registry/README.md

 ### Using streams

-* For most of the cases have your class extend the `EmbeddedKafkaStreamsWithSchemaRegistryAllInOne` trait.
+* For most of the cases have your class extend the `EmbeddedKafkaStreamsAllInOne` trait (from the `net.manub.embeddedkafka.schemaregistry.streams` package).
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
-* If you only want to use the streams management without the test consumers just have the class extend the `EmbeddedKafkaStreamsWithSchemaRegistry` trait.
+* If you only want to use the streams management without the test consumers just have the class extend the `EmbeddedKafkaStreams` trait (from the same package mentioned before).
 * Build your own `Topology` and use `runStreams` to test it.
-* Have a look at the [example test](src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSchemaRegistrySpec.scala).
+* Have a look at the [example test](src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSpec.scala).